-One of the main reasons that people decide to buy a franchise is the ongoing franchisor support that they receive.
+One of the reasons that new Canadians decide to buy a franchise is because of the ongoing franchisor support that they receive.
 In fact, this is often a key point when deciding between becoming a franchisee, or starting a new independent business.
-Many people will conclude that their ability to benefit from a franchisor’s systems and support increases the likelihood of their success.
+Many people will conclude that their likelihood of success will increase with the franchisor’s systems and support.

 If you have decided that franchising makes sense, you have likely determined that you could be more successful by paying for the right to use the franchisor’s brand, standards, and operational knowledge.
 In addition, a strong franchisor can often provide expertise in specific business functions, such as marketing or finance, that you may not have.
 However, it’s important to recognize that:

 2. Franchisor support will be clearly defined in the Franchise Disclosure Document and Franchise Agreement.

 - You need to do your own due diligence and research to understand what support you’ll receive.

 Types of Franchisor Support that You can Expect

 Let’s explore four common areas of franchisor support:

 1. Initial Training:

 Your initial training should provide you with a broad overview of operations, marketing, sales, service, and general management.
 This may include: